sboardwell/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

       Once the second build is complete, you can find the read cache operation at the beginning of the build logs and the write cache operation at the end of the build logs.

-      The `linux-mavenAndKaniko-L` agent template is deployed over on-demand Linux nodes that have smaller instance types versus the `linux-mavenAndKaniko-XL` template that is deployed over Spot Linux nodes that have defined larger instance types.

    - For Windows node pool use:

       ```sh
       eval $(terraform output --raw cbci_controller_c_windows_node_build)
       ```

-      It triggers the `windows-build-nodes` Pipeline from the `team-c-ha` controller.
+      It triggers the `windows` builds Pipeline from the `team-c-ha` controller.

       Note that the first build for a new Windows image container can take up to 10 minutes to run; subsequent builds should take seconds to run.
 This behavior can be improved, as explained in the section [Architecture](#architecture).

-1. Right after triggering the builds, issue the following to validate pod agent provisioning to build the Pipeline code:
+2. Right after triggering the builds, issue the following to validate pod agent provisioning to build the Pipeline code:

    ```sh
    eval $(terraform output --raw cbci_agents_pods)
    ```

-1. Check build logs by signing in to the `team-b` and `team-c-ha` controllers, respectively.
+3. Check build logs by signing in to the `team-b` and `team-c-ha` controllers, respectively.
 Navigate to the Pipeline jobs and select the first build, indicated by the `#1` build number.
 [CloudBees Pipeline Explorer](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-pipeline-explorer-plugin) is enabled by default.

 ##### Container Registry